Our story begins in Bastion, in the shadowy parking lot beneath the offices of the People’s Paperworks

 “Foaming Mug?
 Never heard of it,” he says, sticking his head in the car to get a good look at each of them.

-The group drives until the find a grove of stately elms and a long path rising into the trees.
+The group drives until they find a grove of stately elms and a long path rising into the trees.
 It’s getting dark now, and they have no idea where the Foaming Mug is.

 At the end of the trail is a hermit’s cottage.
 Drapes pulled tightly closed.
 The group parks the Banshee and knocks on the door.